Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 • A fully managed, end-to-end service, without the hassle of dealing with multiple contractors

-• Access to the latest tech, including an AI-driven app for residents to manage their charging
+• Access to the latest tech, including our advanced AI-driven app for residents to manage their charging

 Find out more about our solutions for Property Managers here.